-- Plug the display cable (1) (not supplied) into the monitor/VGA connector (2) □ on the notebook or the port replicator. - If necessary, plug one end of the display's power cord (3) into the display, and the other end into an AC outlet.
+- 1 Plug the display cable (1) (not supplied) into the monitor/VGA connector (2) \square on the notebook. - If necessary, plug one end of the display's power cord (3) into the display, and the other end into an AC outlet.